tommyboyhacking/SENOAE/README.md

 Boom, searches

-To get this set up on Firefox. just close the repo as is, go to `about:debugging` in your Firefox browser, then load temporary add on and select any random file in the directory.
+To get this set up on Firefox. just clone the repo as is, go to `about:debugging` in your Firefox browser, then load temporary add on and select any random file in the directory.

 It will disappear once Firefox is closed because it is not an official extension.